 We should always be in a place where God’s Word amazes us!
 Jesus said that “The words that I speak to you are spirit, and they are life.”
 (John 6:63 English Majority Text Version) When He said they are life, He was talking about “Zoe” life, which in the original Greek refers to “the absolute fullness of life!”
 (Thayer’s Greek Definitions) When we read or hear the Word of God, our spirits should jump with excitement as we look forward with glee to the expected fulfillment of that Word in our lives!

 Take some time this weekend to keep and ponder the thoughts of the atmosphere of excitement and expectation that prevailed in and around that little stable after the birth of the Christ child.
 As you do, allow yourself to become overwhelmed with His love for you and be like the shepherds who clearly saw that “Everything happened the way the angel had told them,” (Luke 2:20 God’s Word ©) or like Mary who was assured by the angel Gabriel at the very beginning that “No word from God shall be void of power.”
 (Luke 1:37 ASV) Remember Hebrews 13:8 profoundly declares that “Jesus Christ is the same yesterday, today and forever.”
 (God’s Word ©) And if He was faithful to His Word for those back then, He will do the same for you and me today!
 Have a super weekend.
-Stay in tune to His Word, and keep asking yourself… “What am I expecting today?”
+Stay in tune to His Word, and keep asking yourself… “What am I expecting to AMAZE me today?”